Contrails: A Silent but Deadly Environmental Killer

 Contrails, a portmanteau of condensation trails, are thin, wispy clouds created when an airplane flies through a cold, humid area in the air.

 The exhaust created by jet engines contains various greenhouse gases like nitrogen oxides, carbon dioxide, carbon monoxide, and water vapor.
-When the hot, humid exhaust mixes with the cold, dry atmosphere, the water vapor freezes and condenses around the soot from the engine, forming small ice clouds high up in the air.
+When the hot, humid exhaust mixes with the cold, dry atmosphere, the water vapor freezes, condensing around the soot from the engine and forming small ice clouds high up in the air.

-These cirrus clouds form in a line that follows the path of the plane, and can last for long periods of time.
-If the area around the plane is dry, the contrails tend to disappear quickly, but if the climate is more humid, the clouds can last for up to a day.
-Additionally, in high-humidity areas known as Ice Super Saturated Regions (ISSRs), the contrails can spread and merge with other cirrus clouds, creating a massive blanket cloud that can cover thousands of square miles.
+These cirrus clouds form an expansive white line that follows the path of the plane for minutes, hours, or even days.
+Contrails tend to disappear quickly in dry conditions, humidity increases their chances of lasting longer.
+Specific high-humidity areas known as Ice Super Saturated Regions (ISSRs) can allow contrails to spread and merge with other cirrus clouds, creating massive blanket clouds that can cover thousands of square miles.

-While these contrails can be beautiful to look at, they have a devastating impact on the environment, specifically at night.
-Contrails are virtually the same as regular cirrus clouds but artificially created, meaning that they also trap heat inside Earth’s atmosphere.
-However, due to the white color of the clouds, contrails also reflect sunlight back towards space, meaning that they actually have a net cooling effect during the day.
+While these contrails can be beautiful to admire, they have a devastating impact on the environment, particularly at night.
+Like any other cloud, contrails trap heat inside Earth’s atmosphere.
+On the other hand, due to the white color of the clouds, contrails also reflect sunlight back towards space, meaning that they actually have a net cooling effect during the day.

 Furthermore, studies on aviation’s share of global warming have not taken non-CO2 sources like contrails into account, suggesting that the industry’s net impact on the environment could be much larger than previously thought.

-Despite these concerns, airlines have not acknowledged the dangers of contrails until now, and almost no action has been taken to stop them.
+Despite these concerns, airlines have failed to acknowledge the dangƒers of contrails until now, and almost no action has been taken to stop them.
 However, there is a simple and easy solution, and airlines are already taking steps towards eliminating long-lasting contrails completely.

 Airlines have already begun this process, analyzing planes that are already in the air and locating exactly which areas are most prone to contrail formation.
-While a small change in the flight path could cause a small increase in CO2 emissions, the contrail-induced warming impact that it avoids is much, much greater.
-Additionally, flights that create contrails in the morning or midday can continue with their regular flight paths, as those contrails can actually reflect sunlight back into space and reduce global warming.
+While small changes in flight paths can cause small increases in CO2 emissions, the contrail-induced warming impact that the process avoids is much, much greater.
+Additionally, flights that create contrails in the morning or midday can continue with their regular flight paths, as these contrails can actually reflect sunlight back into space and reduce their overall warming effect.

-The Rocky Mountain Institute, a non-profit think tank dedicated to ensuring a smooth transition to clean energy, has already begun a huge project to tackle contrails, involving various major players.
-They have brought together a cross-sector task force involving Breakthrough Energy, a climate-focused venture capital fund backed by billionaires like Bill Gates, Jeff Bezos, and Michael Bloomberg; Alaska Airlines, American Airlines, Southwest Airlines, United Airlines, and Virgin Atlantic from the airline industry; Airbus and Boeing from the airplane manufacturing industry; Flightkeys, an Austria-based flight planning software company; Google Research, which is helping with analytics; and Imperial College London, who have done several studies on the global impacts of contrails.
+The Rocky Mountain Institute, a non-profit think tank dedicated to ensuring a smooth transition to clean energy, has already begun a massive project attempting to tackle contrails, involving various major players.
+They have brought together a cross-sector task force involving Breakthrough Energy, a climate-focused venture capital fund backed by billionaires like Bill Gates, Jeff Bezos, and Michael Bloomberg; Alaska Airlines, American Airlines, Southwest Airlines, United Airlines, and Virgin Atlantic from the airline industry; Airbus and Boeing from the airplane manufacturing industry; Flightkeys, an Austria-based flight planning software company; Google Research, which will help with analytics; and Imperial College London, who have already done several studies on the global impacts of contrails.

-Google Research has also brought artificial intelligence (AI) into the picture, assisting in the analytics portion of the project.
-Google’s researchers have already begun amassing weather data, satellite data, and flight data to locate ISSRs and detect contrails, with the rest of their team working to feed that data into an AI that informs pilots of their likelihood of creating a contrail in real time.
-The pilots can then adjust their altitude or flight path accordingly, minimizing contrail formation.
+In particular, Google Research has brought artificial intelligence (AI) into the picture, assisting in the analytics portion of the project.
+Google’s researchers have already begun amassing weather data, satellite data, and flight data to locate ISSRs and detect contrails, with the rest of the team working to feed the data into an AI.
+The system then processes the information and advises pilots in real time, based off of their likelihood of creating a contrail.
+The pilots can then adjust altitude or flight path accordingly, minimizing contrail formation.

-An initial round of the project was completed in collaboration with Breakthrough Energy and American Airlines in 2023, involving 70 test flights over six months– and they saw a contrail reduction of 54%.
+An initial round of the project was completed in collaboration with Breakthrough Energy and American Airlines in 2023, involving 70 test flights over six months – they saw a staggering contrail reduction of 54%.

-Nevertheless, airlines are still a long way from implementing this on a more widespread scale, and regulations will need to be adjusted to account for the change in air traffic as well.
-In addition, while it is one of the fastest, most efficient ways to reduce the aviation industry’s climate impact, the plan still costs money, which many airlines might not be willing to spend.
+Nevertheless, airlines are still a long way from implementing this on a more widespread scale, and regulations still need to be adjusted to account for the change in air traffic.
+In addition, while it is one of the fastest, most efficient ways to reduce the aviation industry’s climate impact, the plan will still require effort and cooperation from various major players.